nuxt/website-v2/content/en/guides/configuration-glossary/configuration-components.md

 }
 ```

-Components having the same name in `~/components` will overwrite the one in `my-theme/components`.
-The lowest value will overwrite.
+A component in `~/components` will then overwrite one with the same name in `my-theme/components`.
+The lowest value takes priority.

 <base-alert type="info">